tud-zih-energy/FIRESTARTER/README.md

 The `perf-ipc` and `perf-freq` metrics allow the user to set the optional `FIRESTARTER_PERF_CPU` environment variable to an integer.
-Per default, FIRESTARTER collects `perf` metrics for all its threads and, if necessary, divides the metrics by the thread count.
-If `FIRESTARTER_PERF_CPU` is set, the value is interpreted as the single CPU on which `perf` metrics are collected.
+Per default, FIRESTARTER collects `perf-ipc` and `perf-freq` metrics for all its threads and, if necessary, divides the metrics by the thread count.
+If the optional `FIRESTARTER_PERF_CPU` environment variable is set to an integer, this value is interpreted as the single CPU on which `perf` metrics are collected.

 ## OneAPI
 `FIRESTARTER_ONEAPI` needs to find certain libraries, which are installed with